billyjei/cyclistic-capstone-project/README.md

 ## Case Study Visuals

 I have also created interactive visuals based on the analysis, which are available on Tableau.
 You can access and explore these visuals [here](https://public.tableau.com/app/profile/billy.jehan/viz/CyclisticsDataTrip/Dashboard).

-## Stakeholder Presentation

-To provide an overview of the findings and recommendations, I have prepared a presentation for the fictional stakeholders.
-You can watch the presentation [here](https://docs.google.com/presentation/d/1tZdNj1aA4zLC50tv1G5a4vlFnPsUYIhgjpHNVLU4StQ/edit?usp=sharing).